-The company have already confirmed that No Man's Sky will be getting a free update called Next for PC and PlayStation 4.
+The company have that No Man's Sky will be getting a free update called Next for PC and PlayStation 4.
 At the time, Hello Games' Sean Murray said the update will include Xbox One, which is how the news came out in the first place.

-Murray tweeted that No Man's Sky: Next will finally let players "explore together, meet random travellers, build shared bases, dog fight, race vehicles".
+Murray that No Man's Sky: Next will finally let players "explore together, meet random travellers, build shared bases, dog fight, race vehicles".
 He thinks that the Next update is a very different experience in the ilk of "Battlestar, it's Star Trek away team".

 Of course, we can't really say we're over the moon here, seeing as how multiplayer was supposed to be there from the get go.
 At the time, Hello Games were downplaying importance of multiplayer, which was a cruel foreshadowing of what was to come.